dasievers/latexutils/README.md

-# latex-tables
+# LaTeX Utilities
+This project was created to provide easy import of datasets into LaTeX document scripts.
+## tabular
 Quickly convert Excel spreadsheet tables into LaTeX script for insertion into a working document.
-Creating large tables and tedious updating of values after changes in the data are easy to handle using this simple script.
+Creating large tables and tedious updating of values after changes in the data are easy to handle using this function call.
+Simply copy the text from the python console into your LaTeX editor, or use the output text file (optional).
+The module's script can be directly executed with the example code and external excel file provided.

-This Python script first must be edited with your own information in the SETUP INFORMATION section.
-The file path, spreadsheet sheet name, start/end rows, etc in addition to a list of column types msut be given.
-One example is given in the script.
-Execution of the script will produce a text file that you can copy/paste from into your own LaTeX document.